-If you're a developer, get macOS Monterey beta 1 right now
+If you're a developer, get the macOS Monterey 12.2 beta 2 right now

 The installation helper will allow you to transfer information from your current operating system, or you could choose to do a clean installation to start your Mac from scratch.

-How to get started with the macOS Monterey developer beta 1
+How to get started with the macOS Monterey 12.2 beta 2

-Once your Mac reboots, you'll be set up with macOS Big Sur.
+Once your Mac reboots, you'll be set up with macOS Monterey.
 You'll have to follow a couple of steps to get started.

 - Click on Continue.